AI Infrastructure

 Running Nemotron and Open-Source Models Locally: A CTO's Guide to On-Device Inference

-The open-source model landscape shifted dramatically in the last twelve months.
+Because the open-source landscape collapsed the gap to proprietary in 18 months.
 NVIDIA released Nemotron-Ultra with enterprise-grade instruction following.
 Moonshot AI dropped Kimi-K2.5 with 128K context.
 Zhipu AI shipped GLM-4.7 with best-in-class multilingual performance.
-These aren’t research toys anymore — they’re production-ready inference engines that run on hardware sitting in your office.
+These aren’t research toys anymore — they’re production-ready inference engines that run on hardware sitting in your office, and the benchmark gap to GPT-4 and Claude has closed to single-digit percentages on most enterprise workloads.

 ModelParametersRAM (Q4_K_M)Tokens/sec (M4 24GB)Best Use Case